top of page

 direct care

-In the direct care model, because there are no inflated prices set by health insurance companies, this cost savings can be passed down to you the patient.
+In the direct care model, because there are no inflated prices set by health insurance companies, these cost savings can be passed down to you the patient.
 You, the patient are paying for the supplies, the doctor's knowledge, expertise, space, maybe support staff if they have it, and time, that's it.
 Not for the million-dollar yearly take-home pay of health insurance CEOs.
-To learn more about the health insurance CEOs that brought in record-breaking 283 million dollars in 2021, click here.
+To learn more about the health insurance CEOs who brought in a record-breaking 283 million dollars in 2021, click here.
 [3]

 10. You have more innovative treatments and therapies available to you at a direct care practice